-Priority 2: Risk awareness
+Priority 2: Increasing risk awareness and preparedness of the population

-Population plays an important role in disaster prevention and preparedness and citizens are usually the first responders to natural or human-induced disasters.
-National, regional and local authorities should cooperate, together with the private sector and civil society organisations, to increase disaster risk awareness and preparedness of the population.
-Evidence-based risk information and communication, as well as education activities, targeted to the public, including vulnerable groups and persons with disabilities, and volunteers, thus become effective tools to raise awareness on disaster prevention, preparedness and response measures.
+Population plays an important role in disaster prevention and preparedness and citizens are usually the first responders to disasters.
+National, sub-national and local authorities should cooperate, together with the private sector and civil society organisations, to i) increase disaster risk awareness and understanding of the population, ii) fostering a culture of risk prevention and preparedness to risks, iii) create favourable conditions for individuals to actively engage in DRR/DRM activities.

+Evidence-based risk information and communication, as well as education activities, targeted to the public -including vulnerable groups and persons with disabilities- are effective tools to raise risk awareness, preparedness and contribute to response measures.